AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 unknown arity.
 If the domain is solved to be the empty telescope, the telescope function disappears, if it is solved to a non-empty telescope, it is refined to an implicit function type.

-This allows us to generally handle unknown insertions: we can proceed with elaboration and compute in the presence of such insertions
+This allows us to generally handle unknown insertions, and we can proceed with elaboration and compute, without having to postpone anything.

 The new rule for checking with meta-headed type becomes the following: